Breach (2020 film)

 Breach, also titled Anti Life or Anti-Life, is a 2020 American science fiction action horror film directed by John Suits, starring Cody Kearsley, Bruce Willis, Rachel Nichols, Thomas Jane, Johnny Messner, Corey Large, Callan Mulvey, Alexander Kane, and Kassandra Clementi.
-The film was shot in Fitzgerald, Georgia at TMG Studio's soundstages.
+The film was shot in Fitzgerald, Georgia at the soundstages of TMG Studios.
 It was released by Saban Films in the United States on December 18, 2020.